-What is a Flexible Ash (Wet Cleaning)?
+What is a Flexible Shaft (Wet Cleaning)?

 Here a short explanation video of the cleaning method, where you also see the blue flexible shaft in operation: